WodsonKun/JustDanceTools/No HUD Suite/README.md

 ### Little trick...
 Rename a audio file's extension to `.avi` and put it on the tool

-The tool will generate a WAV.CKD from that .avi
+The tool will generate a WAV.CKD from that ".avi"

 ## To-do
 - Add support for **Nintendo Wii**'s WEBMs and WAV.CKD format